Section 1.15.05: Student Room Reservation, Donation Collection Policy, and Bake Sale Guidelines

 *For school-wide events please provide a detailed description so that they can be included on the SSW events calendar.

-Reservations for Individual Usage Students in the online and residential MSW programs and undergraduate students completing the CASC minor may reserve rooms B742 and B710 in the School of Social Work during open building hours.
+Reservations for Individual Usage Students in the online and on-campus MSW programs and undergraduate students completing the CASC minor may reserve rooms B742 and B710 in the School of Social Work during open building hours.
 To make a request, students will need to login to the SSW Reservation System (https://ssw.umich.edu/assets/ssw-reservations ) at least one week prior to the event, but not more than one month before the event.
 The following information will be required:

 • Purpose of the reservation • Date and time that the room is needed • Number of people attending • Preferred Room (B742 or B710) • AV needs • Any other information that is pertinent to the room reservation.